basvandervlies/cf_surfsara_lib/doc/services/sssd.md

 # sssd

-This will install and configure SSSD, and is tested for SUSE and RedHat based OS.
+This will install and configure SSSD and is tested for SUSE and RedHat based OS.
 This service will create a sssd.conf based on the sssd.conf.mustache template

 ## Usage